THE WEDDING PHOTO GUIDE

 The List

 I provide a portrait list of standard groupings and I have you review it on your timeline before the wedding to make changes if needed because everyone has a different family dynamic.
-I encourage you to keep it simple and add names, being able to call out the names of people in each grouping makes a world of difference :)
+I encourage you to keep it simple and add first names, being able to call out the names of people in each grouping makes a world of difference :)

 Ask for help